These terms and conditions were last updated on: 1 April 2018.

 You mustn't do the following, or allow anyone else to do them.

-(iv) Display any part of the service in retail, business or commercial premises or for any business purpose.
+(v) Display any part of the service in retail, business or commercial premises or for any business

-(ix) Otherwise use any content or any part of it except how the agreement says you can.
+(x) Otherwise use any content or any part of it except how the agreement says

 9. Usage allowances

 If you get the service through BT TV or BT Sport online over your BT Broadband,